 If you’re switching from another mobile network to Plusnet Mobile, it’s a straightforward process to keep your current phone number.

 When your new SIM card arrives from Plusnet Mobile, you should contact Plusnet Mobile Customer Services to give them your PAC Code.
-You can do this by calling 0800 0791133 or 500 on your Plusnet Mobile handset.
-Once you’ve given your PAC Code to Plusnet, they’ll arrange the transfer of your phone number (this normally happens on the next working day).
+You can do this by calling 0800 079 1133 or 500 on your Plusnet Mobile handset.
+Once you’ve given your PAC Code to Plusnet, they’ll arrange the transfer of your phone number (normally for the next working day).

 For a step-by-step guide on moving your number to Plusnet Mobile, please select your current mobile network from the drop down menu below: